Best Mindbody alternative for pilates studios in 2026

 Junocal: the operator-friendly default

 Shape: Independent and founder-owned.
-Built for one-to-five-instructor brick-and-mortar pilates and yoga studios.
+Built for brick-and-mortar pilates and yoga studios.
 Reformer pick-a-spot is first-class from the entry tier.
 Term-based courses (eight-week beginner blocks) are first-class.
 Stripe Connect Standard direct to your own Stripe account.

 Right for: Studios that fit the wedge — one to five instructors, reformer or mat or hybrid, marketplace not load-bearing, willing to use Instagram and Google for new-client discovery, value contract flexibility and payment-processing ownership.